solo-io/gloo/docs/content/guides/observability/prometheus/metrics.md

 #### Helm Chart Options

 The first way is via the Helm chart.
-A global settings value for enabling metrics and debug endpoints on all pods part of the Gloo installation can be toggled using `global.glooStats.enabled` (default `true`).
+A global settings value for enabling metrics and debug endpoints on all pods part of the Gloo Edge installation can be toggled using `global.glooStats.enabled` (default `true`).

 In addition, all deployment resources in the chart accept an argument `stats` which when set, override any default value inherited from `global.glooStats`.

-For example, to add stats to the Gloo `gateway`, when installing with Helm add  `--set discovery.deployment.stats.enabled=true`.
+For example, to add stats to the Gloo Edge `gateway`, when installing with Helm add  `--set discovery.deployment.stats.enabled=true`.

-For example, to add stats to the Gloo `discovery` pod, first write your values file.
+For example, to add stats to the Gloo Edge `discovery` pod, first write your values file.
 Run:

 ```shell script
 echo "crds: